kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ##Smart Computer Groups

 Again, we are going to leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
-However, we will also need a way of targeting a specific version of the OS.
+However, we also need a way of targeting a specific version of the OS.

 ###exclude_OS X El Capitan